DataDog/documentation/content/en/dynamic_instrumentation/how-it-works.md

 ### Metric probes

+A *metric probe* emits a metric when it executes.
 Metric probes are enabled by default on all service instances that match the specified environment and version.
 Metric probes are not rate limited and execute every time the method or line is invoked.

 Dynamic Instrumentation metric probes support the following metric types: